+35725368683

 Before any Crypto-Asset activity starts, new Providers must register with the CASP Registry of CySEC.

-CySEC licensing parameters
+CySEC crypto licensing parameters

 CySEC is the regulator of CASP operations.
 It has full authority to ensure that members follow the regulatory framework.
 For example, it can propose guidelines and policy statements for the activities of Crypto Asset Service Providers and/or the examination and authorization of applications to the CASP registry.